 - An EVGA GeForce GTX 1050 Ti SC ($140)

-- A 120W 12V/10A power adaptor with a 5.5×2.5mm plug and center positive polarity ($35 — though buy it from a seller with Prime in case it’s the wrong one!
+- A 120W 12V/10A power adapter with a 5.5×2.5mm plug and center positive polarity ($35 — though buy it from a seller with Prime in case it’s the wrong one!
 This listing used to have a Prime seller, but I don’t see them anymore.
-Also, HN has pointed out that this may be a far better adaptor, even if it’s not sold on Amazon.)
+Also, HN has pointed out that this may be a far better adapter, even if it’s not sold on Amazon.)

 …you can assemble a painless, hack-less eGPU build and use it with your late-2013 15” dGPU MacBook as a relatively inexpensive graphics upgrade compared to building a PC from scratch or buying a console.
 (Cheaper still if you wait for rebates or use an older/weaker X50 card.)
 Caveat emptor: the same build might not work so well — or at all! — on other MacBook models or even with a different driver version.
 In other words, what worked for me might not work for you!
 Remember that eGPU on TB2 is not officially supported and mostly works by accident, though clearly it can work very well.